urql-graphql/urql/.changeset/wicked-tools-wave.md

 '@urql/svelte': patch
 ---

-Bump @urql/core to ensure exchanges have dispatchOperation, this could formerly result in a crash.
+Bump @urql/core to ensure exchanges have dispatchDebug, this could formerly result in a crash.